scubaninja/golang-beginner-hack/docs/bookdata-01.md

 You'll notice that VScode has been configured to use a dev container.
 This is a way of codifying & standardising the development and (hopefully) the CI/CD toolchain as well.
 If prompted, open the repo in the dev container.
 It will take a few minutes to build the container at first, but should then contain all the tools you will need going forward.

-## Examining the code
+## Fork it

+The source repo is here:
-You will be sent a link to the code, one team member must fork the repo and invite the rest of your team as collaborators.
+<https://github.com/matt-FFFFFF/bookdata-api>, one team member should fork the repo and invite the rest of the team as collaborators.

+Consider how you will each work on the code and how you will manage co-editing.

 ## Task